adam-lynch/adam-lynch.github.io/writing/installing-your-nwjs-app-windows.1.md

 ### What to sign

 If you're digitally signing your app with a certificate, make sure you sign each and every executable; not only `myApp.exe` / `nw.exe` but also any `.exe`s your app spawns as well as any executables any of your node_modules dependencies spawn (which aren't already signed by the maintainers).
-If you were to use the [node-webkit-updatermodule](https://github.com/edjafarov/node-webkit-updater/), for example, it contains an `unsignedunzip.exe`.
+If you were to use the [node-webkit-updater module](https://github.com/edjafarov/node-webkit-updater/), for example, it contains an `unsignedunzip.exe`.
 Make sure to sign all of these before building your installer, as well as signing the installer itself.

 That's all folks!
 I've had to figure a lot of this stuff myself by trial and error so I hope it saves you some time.
 If I've missed anything, feel free to let me know in a comment below.